Instant Pot White Chicken Chili

 Is it the beans?
 No, there are so many recipes without beans.
 In fact, some cooks would adamantly insist that beans ruin a good chili.

 Is it the meat?
 No, there are chili recipes with meat or without.
 Some contain ground beef, sirloin, beef chuck (try this amazing slow cooker Texas style chili), chicken, turkey, or yup, no meat at all.
 Everyone loves my vegetarian quinoa chili.
-The quinoa mimics ground meat but for a complete no-meat experience, try Vegetarian Chili, with lots of beans and veggies.
+The quinoa mimics ground meat but for a complete no-meat experience, try vegetarian chili, with lots of beans and veggies.

 Is it the seasonings?
 Maybe we’re getting a little closer with this one but the spectrum of spices used in chili is pretty broad, too, with varying levels of heat.